 How to Transfer Large Sums of Money Internationally

-A practical, data-driven guide for anyone sending £10,000 or more abroad.
+A practical, data-driven guide for anyone sending £10,000 or more abroad -- whether via a specialist currency broker, a bank wire transfer, or a multi-currency account.
 Real cost comparisons, honest provider recommendations, compliance requirements, and the step-by-step process to avoid losing thousands in hidden fees and exchange rate margins.

 Why Large International Transfers Cost More at Banks